DesignPond/app_schema/readme.md

-## App schema website with latavel
+## App schema website with laravel

 Project with phpunit and codeception